MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-quickbooks-data-migration.md

 ## Data from QuickBooks Desktop

-You can import the following data from QuickBooks Online to Business Central:
+You can import the following data from QuickBooks to Business Central:

 - Customers
 - Vendors